Research in the School of Education

 - Questions of Leadership: Science Leadership Centre, East of England.

 Higher Education, including trans-national education

-- Meanings of partnership in higher education publicity, policy & practice.
+- meanings of partnership in higher education publicity, policy and practice

 - UKIERI Project on Diversity, Isolation and Integration in Higher Education.